Urban Survival Skills: How To Survive In A Broken World

 When a disaster strikes, you’ll first want to get home (unless your home was destroyed).

 Why?
-Because if you’ve prepared to any degree, that’s where you’ll keep the bulk of our survival gear and resources.
+Because that’s where you’ll keep the bulk of our survival gear and resources.

 You should assume you won’t be home when disaster strikes.